CoderChad/Handwritten-Digit-Classification-with-CNN/README (2).markdown

 ## Results

-Upon running the code, the following results were observed (based on execution in a Colab-like environment):
+Upon running the code, I obtained the following results:

 - **Model Summary**:
   - Total parameters: ~343,000 (mostly from the dense layers).